 Remove Insulation From Attic

-• If your insulation wasn’t severely damaged by water, depending on the type of insulation, in can actually dry out, because of the heat loss in winter or heat gain in summer, and insulation removal is not necessary.
+If your insulation wasn't severely damaged by water, depending on the type of insulation, it can actually dry out, because of the heat loss in winter or heat gain in summer and insulation removal is not necessary.

 • Decreased Removal Costs